 Like most areas of society, over the past six months the education sector has had to face challenges unlike any before.

-In addition to all those extra complications with remote teaching and learning, the education sector has a far larger and more complex landscape to navigate when it comes to security, compliance, and laws like General Data Protection Regulation (GDPR).
-A typical school has a multitude of ‘data subjects’ – many of them minors – and it must therefore adhere to stricter regulations when handling personal information.
+The education sector has a large, complex landscape to navigate when it comes to security, compliance, and laws like General Data Protection Regulation (GDPR) which brings with it some unique challenges for hybrid teaching and learning.
+It can be difficult to know where to start.
+A typical school handles lots of personal data – much of it about minors – and it must therefore adhere to stricter regulations when handling personal information.

 To help educational institutions manage this new reality, Microsoft has put together a set of guidelines aimed at assisting with GDPR compliance.
 They require institutions to update personal privacy policies, implement or strengthen data protection controls and breach notification procedures, deploy highly transparent policies, and further invest in IT and training.

 The purpose of the new guidelines is to help educational institutions manage the threats that have arisen out of the disruption this year, while also helping them work toward compliance.

 The guidelines expand on the concrete examples and to-do lists from the existing GDPR for Education Kickstart Guide – and they need to be read in conjunction with that document.
 Both assets are aimed at IT staff with basic knowledge of how to manage Microsoft 365.